 A website is one of the most important components of any small business.
 It’s where people can go to find your work, learn more about your business, and to contact you!
 Having a website makes you look more professional, and leads to more bookings – so what I’m saying is, if you haven’t made one yet, do it!
 You’ll have several website platforms to choose from, and it can be difficult to figure out which one is best for you.
 There’s no one size fits all answer, and the website builder you choose depends on your priorities.
-So in this guide, I’m going to break down things to consider when choosing a website platform, and compare WordPress vs Squarespace vs Showit.
+So in this guide, I’m going to break down things to consider when choosing a website platform, and compare Showit vs Squarespace vs WordPress/Elementor.

 You might be thinking, what about Pixieset?
 What about Wix?

 Here’s my honest answer: WordPress, Squarespace, and Showit are the only platforms worth considering.
 Now that’s just my opinion, but I think Pixieset and Wix can be really tempting for beginner photographers and business owners, because they’re inexpensive and easy to use.
 A lot of photographers like Pixieset because it can host your website and your client galleries together.
-But, Pixieset and Wix are very limiting when it comes to design, and when it comes to SEO.
+But, Pixieset and Wix are incredibly limiting when it comes to design, and when it comes to SEO.

 There’s a learning curve with any new platform, but some have a steeper curve than others.
 Here are the website platforms ranked by how easy they are to use.

 Squarespace definitely comes in at number one when it comes to how easy it is to use.
 Its drag and drop interface makes designing easy, and they have a really helpful support team that’s available 24/7 to answer questions.
+There’s also a 2 week free trial, which is great if you aren’t sure yet!

 After Squarespace, Showit is next when it comes to how easy it is to build a website on their platform.
 Showit is a drag and drop builder as well, but it’s a little more complex than Squarespace, and it takes a little bit of exploring to learn how everything works.
 The hardest part is that Showit connects to WordPress for blogging – more on that later, but this was the hardest thing to figure out when I was learning how to use Showit.